-(1) EU DIRECTIVE ESTABLISHING A FRAMEWORK FOR THE SETTING OF

-ECODESIGN REQUIREMENTS FOR ENERGY-RELATED PRODUCTS (ERP)
+(1) EU DIRECTIVE ESTABLISHING A FRAMEWORK FOR THE SETTING OF ECODESIGN REQUIREMENTS FOR ENERGY-RELATED PRODUCTS (ERP)

-To establish a framework for designing environment-friendly products, the EU published the "Directive Establishing a Framework for the Setting of Ecodesign Requirements for Energy-Using Products" (EuP Directive) in 2005 and the "Directive Establishing a Framework for the Setting of Ecodesign Requirements for Energy-Related Products" (ErP Directive or Eco-design Directive) in October 2009.
+To establish a framework for designing environment-friendly products, the EU published the "Directive Establishing a Framework for the Setting of Ecodesign Requirements for Energy-Using Products" (EuP Directive) in 2005 and the "Directive Establishing a Framework for the Setting of Ecodesign Requirements for Energy-Related Products" (ErP Directive or Ecodesign Directive) in October 2009.

-The Directive requires to consider the environmental impact (e.g.: consumption of resources, emissions to air or water, noise, vibration, etc.) of products placed on the EU market in terms of their entire life cycle (during the period from procurement, manufacturing, and distribution to disposal) and demands to take action (the general environmental consideration system requirements).
-Some products are also required not to exceed a certain volume of electricity consumption and standby electricity consumption. (the specific environmental consideration system requirements).
-Requirements for each product are published in the "Implementing Measures."
+The Directives require subject business operators to design their products which would be placed on the EU market taking into consideration the environmental impact (e.g.: consumption of resources, emissions to air or water, noise, vibration, etc.) throughout the entire product life cycle, from procurement, manufacturing, and distribution to disposal (the general environmental consideration system requirements).
+Some products have specific numerical requirements on the volume of electricity consumption and standby electricity consumption (the specific environmental consideration system requirements).
+The requirements for each product type are specified in the

-The draft "Implementing Measures" notified to the TBT Committee had some problems: (1) part of requirements is inconsistent with the existing regulations and is unclear regarding the scientific basis and effects and (2) some wording regarding requirement is not clearly defined.
-If the Directive is more trade-restrictive than necessary for the purpose of fulfilling legitimate policy objectives, it may violate Article 2.2 of the TBT Agreement.
+The draft "Implementing Measures" notified to the TBT Committee had some issues: (1) part of the requirements were inconsistent with the existing regulations and their scientific basis and effects were unclear and (2) definitions of some requirement were not clear.
+If the Directive is regarded as trade-restrictive than necessary for the purpose of fulfilling legitimate policy objectives, it may violate Article 2.2 of the TBT Agreement.

-A draft Ecodesign for Sustainable Products Regulation (ESPR) amending the ErP Directive was proposed by the European Commission in March 2022, and is currently being discussed by the European Parliament and the Council.
-The draft regulation would expand the framework of ErP Directive and apply it to a wider range of products, as well as introduce circularity (such as product durability, resource efficiency, use of recycled material and recyclability), environmental impact (environmental and climate footprints) during the product life cycle, and a digital product passport to enable traceability of environmental information.
-In addition, the European Commission proposed implementing rules targeting smartphones in August 2022.
-The draft implementing rules include requirements for the design of certain parts in the device to be repairable and replaceable by the end user using common tools, obligations to provide spare parts for the device, requirements for durability such as scratch resistance and water and dust resistance, and requirements for OS updates.
+An amendment to the ErP Directive was proposed by the European Commission in March 2022, along with a draft Ecodesign for Sustainable Products Regulation (ESPR).
+The draft regulation would expand the scope of the ErP Directive to include a wider range of products.
+It also introduces circularity principles (such as product durability, resource efficiency, use of recycled material and recyclability), addresses the environmental impact (environmental footprints) throughout the product life cycle, and introduces a digital product passport to enable traceability of environmental information.
+In December 2023, the draft of this regulation was provisionally agreed upon by the European Parliament and the Council.
+As part of this agreement, the disposal of unused textile products will be prohibited.
+The regulation will be adopted by the Parliament and the Council and will enter into force 20 days after promulgation.